 #8 Updated by Chris Caruso over 9 years ago

 Thanks, Boone.
 Makes sense.
 I set up a test page on the Commons here:

 I wasn't able to do an ARC sandbox on the Commons because I needed the Advanced Excerpt plugin to be able to display RSS titles properly in the particular theme we are using for ARC.
 But you are right that the proper way to test the RSS feeds is on the Commons.
 So since this seems to work fine, I think we are all set to update to the new RSS features for the ARC page with the next Commons release.

 Thanks again for your help.

-#9 Updated by Boone Gorges 11 months ago
+#9 Updated by Boone Gorges over 9 years ago

 - Status changed from Reporter Feedback to Rejected